James-HoneyBadger/dreamberd-interpreter/README.md

 ### Loops

 Loops are a complicated relic of archaic programming languages.
-In DreamBerd, there are no loops.
+In GulfOfMexico, there are no loops.

 ### Booleans